 PHP Handling Settings:

-- These settings determine how Nginx processes PHP files.
+- PHP handling directives determine how Nginx processes PHP files.

-- The fastcgi_pass directive points to the PHP-FPM socket file’s location.
+- In particular, the fastcgi_pass directive points to the PHP-FPM socket file’s location.

 - The fastcgi_param directive assigns the SCRIPT_FILENAME parameter’s value to the requested PHP file’s location.